 What’s a good-quality cloth diaper brand?
 I get this question all the time.

-To answer it, I plan to highlight several long-standing, tried-and-true cloth diaper brands that I’ve come to rely on in my six years in the cloth diaper space.
+To answer it, I plan to highlight several long-standing, tried-and-true cloth diaper brands that I’ve come to rely on in my seven years in the cloth diaper space.

 The first brand I’m going to profile is Green Mountain Diapers.